danyalutsevich/CopilotGetterBot/README.md

 # CopilotGetterBot
-This bot will post a tweet every time you execute exe file.
+This bot will post a tweet every time you run this program.
 Especially I set up it to execute on every PC startup

 To set up your program to run on startup